Optimistic Verifiable Training by Controlling Hardware Nondeterminism: The Nondeterminism Challenge

 \textbf{Adaptive Threshold:} Recall that we need to select a threshold $\tau$ that controls for whether the $\mathrm{trainer}$ logs a rounding choice, or instead logs \texttt{1} which the $\mathrm{auditor}$ ignores.
-The more one can increase $\tau$, the more \texttt{1} values are recorded which, if significant, can make the rounding more compressible (due to an increase in long sequences of \texttt{1}s).
+The more one can increase $\tau$, the more \texttt{1} values are recorded, which can make rounding logs more compressible (due to long sequences of \texttt{1}s).
 Furthermore, it is possible that the divergence $d_{div}$ between outputs on two different GPUs, given the same input, is function-specific.
-For example, while the convolution operation requires several matrix multiplications that might result in large floating point accumulation error, operations such as scaling are unlikely to result in large $d_{div}$, and a larger $\tau$ can be applied.
-We develop an efficient algorithm (Algorithm~\ref{alg:threshold} in the Appendix) to find the optimal value for $\tau$ given a particular layer and data of output values that led to different rounding choices between any two GPUs (e.g. Case A in Figure \ref{fig:rounding}).
-For a given rounding amount $b_r$ and training precision $b_{tr}$, the algorithm performs a binary search between $\tau = 0.25 \cdot \epsilon_{32}$ (our assumed upper bound for the $d_{div}$ between two GPUs for any function) and $\tau = 0.5 \cdot \epsilon_{b_r}$ (the rounding boundary).
-By performing this procedure for the different intermediate computations in a model, the $\mathrm{trainer}$ can hope to log more values of \texttt{1}, leading to a stronger compression of the rounding log $F$.
+For example, while convolution requires several matrix multiplications that might result in a large FP accumulation error, normalization operations are unlikely to result in large $d_{div}$, and a larger $\tau$ can be applied.
+We develop an efficient algorithm (Algorithm~\ref{alg:threshold} in the Appendix) to find the optimal value for $\tau$ given a particular layer and data of output values that led to different rounding choices between any two GPUs (e.g., Case A in Figure \ref{fig:rounding}).
+For a given rounding amount $b_r$ and training precision $b_{tr}$, the algorithm performs a binary search between $\tau = 0.25 \cdot \epsilon_{32}$ (our upper bound on the $d_{div}$ between two GPUs for any function) and $\tau = 0.5 \cdot \epsilon_{b_r}$ (the rounding boundary).
+By performing this procedure for the different intermediate computations in a model, the $\mathrm{trainer}$ can hope to better compress the rounding log $F$.

-\textbf{Merkle Tree Storage:} The only other additional storage required of our method is the Merkle tree of model checkpoints (which is negligible compared to the rounding logs).
-Storing SHA-256 hashes of model weights during training in a Merkle tree creates an efficient mechanism for the verification game described in Section~\ref{sec:setup}, and the audit ends when either the $\mathrm{trainer}$ withdraws, the $\mathrm{auditor}$ confirms that training was performed correctly, or the $\mathrm{auditor}$ can present paths to the two leaves of their Merkle tree where the training runs first started to diverge, thereby providing evidence to dispute the $\mathrm{trainer}$.
-Comparing two Merkle trees given their root hash is a standard binary search procedure.
+\textbf{Merkle Tree Storage:} Storing SHA-256 hashes of model weights during training in a Merkle tree creates an efficient mechanism for the verification game described in Section~\ref{sec:setup}, with negligible storage requirements.
+The audit ends when either the $\mathrm{trainer}$ withdraws, the $\mathrm{auditor}$ confirms that training was performed correctly, or the $\mathrm{auditor}$ can present paths to the two leaves of their Merkle tree where divergence starts, providing evidence to dispute the $\mathrm{trainer}$.